 Thyme is another cooking ingredient that does double duty as an essential oil.
 Thyme oil is a potent, warming oil that is often used for its cleansing and purifying properties.

 Black Pepper is a common ingredient for foods that need a bit more spice, and the same is true of Black Pepper as an essential oil.

 This oil adds spice and sharpness to cooking and helps stave off seasonal and environmental threats in topical applications.

 Also commonly found in food, Ginger essential oils bring hot, earthy notes to any blend and can help support healthy digestion.

 This warming oil may feel hot to some users, and has been used as far back as biblical times.
-Cassia oil may promote digestion and immune function.
+Cinnamon Cassia oil may promote digestion and immune function.
 This oil has a strong and uplifting scent.

 This purifying and immune boosting oil has an herbal and fresh scent.

 Lemongrass may feel warm or hot depending on your reactions.
 But it is a favorite for topical use in massages.

 Lemongrass essential oil has a richer, more smoky scent than lemon oils, and is purifying and toning to the skin.